5 Tips for Designing Fireplaces with Cement or Ceramic Tile

 Tips for Designing Fireplaces with Cement or Ceramic Tile

-A Provincial Fireplace Feel
+A Rustic, Provincial Fireplace

 Arabesque Tangier Cement Tiles in a blend of colors and textures provide a rustic look to this hearth.

-Hand-Painted Tile Fireplace Details
+Hand-Painted Spanish Tile Designs

-Contemporary-Looking Tile in Neutral Colors
+Patterns in Neutral Colors Provide Contemporary Style

 A contempoary look can be achieved with Rustic and Arabesque Cement tiles in neetral colors